 There are those who seem to live in constant struggle.
 They’re confident of the coming victory God has in store for them, so they keep fighting, pushing, and struggling toward it.
 There are others who quietly wait for God to move.
 They surrender themselves fully to His will and purpose for their lives, seeming to continually wait in quietness and trust.

 As I survey my life, I see both quietness and confidence existing.
-Usually though, I live in one or the other.
-But I am realizing that I can both live in confidence of the victory Christ has won and at the same time be journeying to full surrender.
+Usually, though, I live in one or the other.
+I believe I can do both: I can live in confidence of the victory Christ has won and at the same time be journeying to full surrender.

 Bob Sorge in The Fire of Delayed Answers expresses this idea as he questions those who seem to exist at both extremes.
 He explains that there are those who stress that “God is more interested in your character than in your miracle” and at the same time others who say, “He’s my Savior, my healer, my deliverer, my provider, my protector, my supply, my, my, my…. [producing] a self-absorbed focus.”

 Instead, Sorge says, both can exist together, that we can “become more Christlike in our attitudes and also experience the power of His resurrection.”